GaloisInc/simple-json-schema/README.md

 # Writing Schemas

 A schema file is very similar to a TypeScript file containing a collection of type synonyms.
-The following grammar specifies the format of schema, describes the intended semantics, and points out deviations from TypeScript.
+The following grammar specifies the format of schemas, describes the intended semantics, and points out deviations from TypeScript.